jheimer-learning/jheimer-learning/README.md

 ### Hi, I'm Jheimer!

->MY AIM IS: BUILD BEST LLM Model and AGI/ASI.<br>
+>MY AIM IS: BUILD BEST Foundation LLM Model and AGI/ASI.<br>

 A tech enthusiast who loves learning and building in AI/ML, low-level programming, and understanding how things truly work from computers, AI models, websites, OS, kernels, rockets, jet engines, hardware, and even nuclear science, physics and mathmatics.
 I want to learn everything I possibly can.

 > As humans and youth, our main priority should be helping humanity achieve greatness in intelligence, technology, and even becoming multi-planetary.

-> My Competitor is Elon Musk:
+> My Inspiration and Competitor is Elon Musk:

 Because these days his focus is profit and control over industries.<br>
 He said: “OpenAI started as an open-source organization, but when they know that AI is a big thing, they changed the whole structure and turned OpenAI into a closed-source company.
 That’s why I left OpenAI.”<br>